NicoGarce/new-dash/docs/QUICK_START.md

 # Quick Start Guide

 Get your Campus Dashboard System up and running in minutes!
+This guide covers the enhanced, cleaned-up version with improved architecture and documentation.

 ## 🚀 5-Minute Setup